-Storm windows are solid windows that don’t open or close.
-They install on the outside of a house over standard windows.
+Replacement storm windows mostly installed the outside exterior of a house over standard single pane windows.
+These are solid windows that do not open or close.
 By creating a solid seal they help to improve insulation in your home and protect it from outside elements.
-The storm windows install right in the frame used by existing windows.
+Storm windows utilize the frame currently used by existing windows.

-While exterior storm windows are the most common type, interior storm windows offer just as much in the way of benefits, and they’re often used in historic districts or by people renting homes.
+Storm window installation choices include aluminum, wood, and interior storm windows.
+While exterior storm windows are the most common type, interior storm windows offer just as much in the way of benefits, and they are often used in historic districts or by people renting homes.
 These windows install on the inside of the house, in much the same way as exterior storm windows do.
 They create a seal that protects the house from cold or hot weather just as effectively as the exterior windows do.

-Whether or not storm windows are a good investment for your home depends on the windows that you currently have.
-If your home has high quality Energy Star certified windows that are well insulated you won’t benefit from storm windows like you would with poor quality windows.
+Whether or not a storm window is a good investment for your home depends on the windows that you currently have.
+If your home has high quality Energy Star certified windows that are well insulated you will not benefit from a storm window like you would with poor quality windows.

-Storm windows are an option worth considering if you’re looking for a way to improve the insulation of your home.
-They’ll help cut down on heating and cooling expenses throughout the year, but can be somewhat of a hassle if you like opening and closing your windows.
-It’s important to consider both interior and exterior storm windows and replacement windows before deciding on what’s right for your home.
+Storm windows are an option worth considering if you are looking for a way to improve the insulation of your home.
+They will help cut down on heating and cooling expenses throughout the year, but can be somewhat of a hassle if you like opening and closing your windows.
+It is important to consider both interior and exterior storm windows and replacement windows before deciding on what is right for your home.

 Even though a storm window will save you money over replacing the windows, they require more maintenance if you like to open and close the windows during the warmer months.
 You will have to remove the storm windows and reinstall them each and every year in order to retain the function of your standard windows.
 This can be a huge amount of work if you are using a storm window on a second story house.